 Pieter A. H. F. Lammens

-I started work two days after arriving in Halifax.
-Worked for 1.5 weeks on the Seaway Project, but found employment at DuPont Canada, Maitland Site, ON.
-Was hired by Grant MacKay, an ex WW II RAF gunner, who was shot down over Holland and was rescued by a Dutch family.
-A Dutch-Canadian relationship right at the beginning!
+After a couple of weeks working at the Seaway Project, I found employment at DuPont Canada, Maitland, ON.
+Was hired by Grant MacKay, an ex WWII RAF gunner, who was shot down over Holland and was saved by a Dutch family.
+Somewhat unreal that two Canadian veterans started to mold my life in Canada.
+Grant and I became very good friends.

-I have always been interested in sports having won two Dutch and one Canadian rowing championship.
-Switched over to sailing a Soling in 1972 and took part in two world championships.
+I have always been interested in sports, having won two Dutch and one Canadian championships in rowing.
+Switched over to sailing a Soling in 1972 and took part in two World championships.
 Was Commodore of the Brockville Yacht Club from 1991 to 1993.

 Two head and shoulders portraits side by side, a woman on the left and a man on the right.
 Both are smiling broadly.